jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

 review
 *********************************************************************************

-I ran tests to show how to cause Exceptions_, and catch or handle them in tests and programs.
+I ran tests to show how to cause :ref:`Exceptions<errors>`, and catch or handle them in tests and programs.
 Would you like to :ref:`test measuring sleep duration? <how to measure sleep duration>`

 ----